Is peanut butter good for you?

 What is peanut butter?

-Peanut butter is a spread that is made from ground, dry roasted peanuts.
-Commercially it is made by roasting the peanuts, blanching them in heat or water to remove their skins and then grinding them into a paste.
-At this point other flavours, oils or ingredients can be added to change its taste and texture.
-You can buy smooth or crunchy peanut butter.
+Commercially produced peanut butter is made by roasting the peanuts, blanching them in heat or water to remove their skins and then grinding them to a paste.
+The ‘butter’ may be flavoured with oil, seasoning, sweeteners and other ingredients to enhance taste and texture.
+Peanut butter is available in either smooth or crunchy varieties.

 Nutritional profile of peanut butter